brandur/sorg/content/drafts/acid.md

-Your database can and should act as a foundational substrate that offers your application profound leverage for fast and correct online operation.
-Not only does it provide these excellent features, but it provides them in a way that's been battle-tested and empirically vetted by millions of hours of running some of the heaviest applications in the world.
+Your database can and should act as a foundational substrate that offers your application profound leverage for fast and correct operation.
+Not only does it provide these excellent features, but it provides them in a way that's been battle-tested and empirically vetted by millions of hours of running some of the heaviest workloads in the world.

 My usual advice along these lines is that there's no reason not to start your projects with an RDMS providing ACID and